 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-I think that having a private driver and a guide is the best way to go.
-This option gives you total flexibility.
-Also, having a knowledgeable guide by your side is simply invaluable.
-Now, if you are staying in one of the hotels in Cusco, I am sure that your hotel will be more than happy to arrange for you a driver and a guide.
+If you are staying in one of the hotels in Cusco, I am sure that your hotel will be more than happy to arrange for you a driver and even a guide.
 Needless to say, this is an expensive option, but it is all worth it.

 - By Colectivo